matthiaszarzecki/SwiftUIApiOfIceAndFire/README.md

 - Extensive SwiftUI Previews
 - Skeleton Loading Views
 - Major Houses Display

+Todo:
+- Nicer Widgets
+- Open House-page on tap on widget
+- Timeout on Main Screen
+- Tap tabbar icons to reset view
+- More Unit-Tests
+- More Unit-tests for ViewModels

 Nice to Have:
 - CodeCov integration in CICD